 Finalist, Western Sydney Women Awards (2022)

-Maria Tran is an award-winning and multi-talented US-based, Vietnamese-Australian actor, filmmaker, and martial artist.
-She has worked in various mediums including film, TV, stage and fight action choreography.
+Maria Tran is a multi-talented Vietnamese-Australian artist who has made a name for herself in various fields such as acting, filmmaking, and martial arts.
+She has worked in film, TV, stage, and fight action choreography.
 Her international film credits include "Fist of the Dragon", "Death Mist", and "Tracer/Truy Sat".
-In 2013, she won the Breakout Female Performer award at the International Action on Film Festival and in 2016, she was awarded Female Action Performer of the Year at MartialCon.
-She is also the director and producer of "Hit Girls", a female-led action comedy.
+In 2013, she won the Breakout Female Performer award at the International Action on Film Festival, and in 2016, she was awarded Female Action Performer of the Year at MartialCon.
+Aside from her acting career, Maria is also a director and producer of "Hit Girls", a female-led action comedy.
 In Australia, she has appeared on several TV shows, including "My Place", "Maximum Choppage", "Street Smart" and "Fat Pizza".
 She has also worked as a stunt performer on movies such as Jackie Chan's "Bleeding Steel" and "MEG" in New Zealand.
-In 2022, five months after moving to the United States, she landed her breakthrough role as Madame Tien on the 10-episode crime drama Paramount series "Last King of the Cross" starring Tim Roth.
-Maria has also been involved in stage productions, including as a fight director and performer for Bell Shakespeare's "Macbeth" and her own theater production "Action Star" which premiered at the OzAsia Festival in Adelaide in 2022.
-She has received the prestigious $50,000 Create NSW Western Sydney Arts Fellowship award and established Phoenix Eye Films, a female-led film and art collective based in Western Sydney.
+In 2022, Maria moved to the United States and landed her breakthrough role as Madame Tien on the 10-episode crime drama Paramount series "Last King of the Cross" starring Tim Roth.
+Maria has also been involved in stage productions, including as a fight director and performer for Bell Shakespeare's "Macbeth" and her own theater production "Action Star," which premiered at the OzAsia Festival in Adelaide in 2022.
 Maria is also known for her documentary filmmaking work, including "Once Upon a Time in Cabramatta" and "My Mother, The Action Star", which won the award for Best Film at the WIFT-V Fest Film Festival.
-Occasionally, she also works as an action fight director for films such as "Ayotti" and "Terror Zone".
-Her feature action thriller 'Echo 8'; Australia's first female-led action movie has currently won several awards including Tokyo Film Awards for Best Film, Winner for Best Festure Film - Women's Film at the World Carnival-Singapore Film Festival and will be scheduled for a screening at the Art Gallery of NSW this year.
-Maria is a trailblazer who is known for her community, cultural, and development practices in the film, TV, and entertainment industry.
+Additionally, she occasionally works as an action fight director for films such as "Ayotti" and "Terror Zone".
+Maria received the prestigious $50,000 Create NSW Western Sydney Arts Fellowship award and established Phoenix Eye Films, a female-led film and art collective based in Western Sydney.
+Her feature action thriller "Echo 8," Australia's first female-led action movie, has won several awards, including Tokyo Film Awards for Best Film and Winner for Best Feature Film - Women's Film at the World Carnival-Singapore Film Festival.
+It will also be screened at the Art Gallery of NSW this year.
+Overall, Maria Tran is a trailblazer who is known for her community, cultural, and development practices in the film, TV, and entertainment industry.

 AUSTRALIA: Jan 25 to 22 Feb